PML Differential Cover for GM 8½" and 8 5/8" Ring Gear, 10 Bolt, Horizontal Fins Design

 This PML differential cover fits the rear end differential on many GM, GMC, and Chevrolet vehicles.
 Be aware that for each model and year there may be more than one rear axle possible.
 See also GM 10 bolt 7.5, GM 14 bolt 9.5, and GM 12 bolt 9.5.

-Typical applications for this cover include the following.
+Typical applications for this differential include the following:

 ½ Ton Trucks, 1979 to Current: